thebigsleepjoe/TTT-Bots-2/README.md

 - Create a wiki for server owners and general tips

 Post-release:
+- Create trailer for new mod, take new screenshots, make everything more professional.
 - Custom Tutorial on how to fine-tune navmeshes + how to let bots use ladders
+- Create some more bot maps as separate addons but link them here.
 - Implement the !botmenu: blacklist/whitelist certain traits, change bot count, etc.